 Proyecto 1867: Desastres y memoria en Puerto Rico [project's website]

-Porto Rico 1930 georefenciado: Un mosaico de la costa [project's website]
+Puerto Rico georefenciado: Un mosaico de la costa [project's website]

-The Porto Rico 1930 georreferenciado: Un mosaico de la costa consists in the georeferencing of aerial photographs from 1930-1931 for the coast of Puerto Rico; specifically for the area that covers at least one kilometer inland from the shoreline.
+The Puerto Rico georreferenciado: Un mosaico de la costa consists in the georeferencing of aerial photographs from 1930-1931 and 1950-1951 for the coast of Puerto Rico; specifically for the area that covers at least one kilometer inland from the shoreline.
 Georeferenced photographs allow their incorporation and use in a Geographic Information System (GIS), thus allowing their comparison and analysis with other geographic data of the island.
 On the project website you can download the photomosaics as georeferenced files (ECW format) or as non-georeferenced images (JPG format).
 Thus, both Geographic Information System (GIS) users and non-GIS users can download and utilize the aerial photographs.

 Misión Industrial de Puerto Rico: 40 años de lucha ambiental [project's website]

 Through the Misión Industrial de Puerto Rico: 40 años de lucha ambiental we documented different environmental cases in which Misión Industrial, one of the first Non-Governmental Environmental Organizations in Puerto Rico, was involved.
 Another objective of the project is to digitalize the documents and materials for environmental cases and make them available to the public.
 Thus, the page is a source of information and a research tool for the study of social-environmental movements and environmental history in Puerto Rico.
 The project also provides an opportunity for undergraduate students to conduct research and apply different research techniques (such as document review and interviews), and to develop information synthesis dissemination skills.